oscarrillo90/angular-movie-lab/README.md

 ## Getting Started

-1. Make a new directory called `angular-movie-lab`, change into that directory, and follow [these instructions](https://github.com/SF-WDI-LABS/intro-angular#setting-up-an-angular-app) to set up a new Angular app.
+1. Make a new directory called `angular-movie-lab`, change into that directory, and use sample code and/or [these overview of steps](https://github.com/SF-WDI-LABS/intro-angular#setting-up-an-angular-app) to set up a new Angular app.
 You will need:
-	* `index.html` with links to the Angular CDN and `app.js`.
+	* `index.html` with links to an **Angular 1** CDN and `app.js`.
 	* `ng-app` and `ng-controller` directives in the HTML.
-	* `app.js` that initializes your Angular app and adds a controller.
+	* `app.js` that initializes your Angular app module and adds a controller.
 3. Open your index.html file in the browser.
 4. Implement solutions to the following challenges.
-Refer to the [solution branch](https://github.com/SF-WDI-LABS/intro-angular-lab/tree/solution) for guidance.
+Refer to the [solution branch](https://github.com/SF-WDI-LABS/angular-movie-lab/tree/solution) for guidance.

 ## Challenges

-1. Inside your Angular controller, create an array of objects `vm.moviesToWatch`, and use the `ngRepeat` directive to iterate over your list of movies and display them in the view.
+1. Inside your Angular controller, create an array of objects `vm.moviesToWatch`.
+Add a few movies -- each movie should be an object with at least a `title` key.

+1. Use the `ngRepeat` directive to iterate over your list of movies and display them in the view.

 2. Use the `orderBy` filter to sort the list of movies by title in descending order.